Billie Eilish discography

-American singer-songwriter Billie Eilish has released three studio albums, one live album, one video album, two extended plays (EPs), 35 singles, three promotional singles, and 32 music videos.
-According to RIAA, she has sold 45.5 million digital singles and five million albums.
-IFPI crowned "Bad Guy" as 2019's biggest selling single globally, selling 19.5 million units in a year span.
+American singer-songwriter Billie Eilish has released 3 studio albums, 2 live albums, 1 video album, 2 extended plays (EPs), 35 singles, 4 promotional singles, and 32 music videos.
+According to the Recording Industry Association of America (RIAA), she has sold 45.5 million digital singles and 5 million albums.
+The International Federation of the Phonographic Industry (IFPI) crowned "Bad Guy" as 2019's biggest selling single globally, selling 19.5 million units in a year span.
 Eilish is regarded by various media outlets as the "Queen of Gen-Z Pop".
-At age 17, she became the youngest female artist in UK chart history to score a number-one album.
+At age 17, she became the youngest female artist in United Kingdom chart history to score a number-one album.
 As of October 2021, Eilish has accumulated 76.7 billion career streams worldwide.
-According to IFPI, Eilish was the 4th best-selling artist of 2019 and 5th best-selling artist of 2020.
+According to the IFPI, Eilish was the fourth-best-selling artist of 2019 and the fifth-best-selling artist of 2020.

 In August 2017, Eilish released her first EP, Don't Smile at Me, which reached number 14 on the US Billboard 200, number 12 on the UK Albums Chart, and the top 10 in Australia, New Zealand, and Sweden.
 Eilish then released the internationally charting singles such as "Lovely" (with Khalid), "You Should See Me in a Crown", "When the Party's Over", "Come Out and Play", "Bury a Friend", "Wish You Were Gay", "Bad Guy", "Everything I Wanted", "My Future", and "Therefore I Am".

-Her debut studio album, When We All Fall Asleep, Where Do We Go? was released on March 29, 2019, and peaked at number one in 15 countries around the world including the US, UK, Australia, and Canada.
-It has sold 1.2 million units globally in 2019 alone, making it the fifth biggest seller of the year.
-"Bad Guy" became Eilish's first single to debut in the top 10 of Billboard Hot 100, peaking at number one.
-With "Bad Guy", she became the first artist born in the 21st century and third Gen Z artist to have a number one song on the Hot 100, as well as the first to have a number-one album on the Billboard 200.
-Eilish also broke the record for the most simultaneous hits on Billboard Hot 100 among women.
+Her debut studio album, When We All Fall Asleep, Where Do We Go? was released on March 29, 2019, and peaked at number one in 15 countries including the United States, the United Kingdom, Australia, and Canada.
+It sold 1.2 million units globally in 2019, making it the fifth-biggest seller of the year.
+"Bad Guy" became Eilish's first top-10 single on the US Billboard Hot 100, later peaking at number one.
+With "Bad Guy", she became the first artist born in the 21st century and the third Gen Z artist to have a number-one song on the Hot 100, as well as the first to have a number-one album on the Billboard 200.
+Eilish also broke the record for the most simultaneous Hot 100 hits among women.

-Darkroom and Interscope records released her second studio album, Happier Than Ever, on July 30, 2021, containing 16 tracks.
-Like her previous album, it peaked at number one in several countries including the US, UK, Australia, and Canada.
-On July 21, 2022, Eilish surprise-released her second EP, Guitar Songs, which consists of two tracks, "TV" and "The 30th".
-Her third studio album, called Hit Me Hard And Soft was released on May 17, 2024, with 10 tracks, including "Lunch" as the lead single of the album.
-It peaked at number two in the US.
+Eilish's second studio album, Happier Than Ever, was released on July 30, 2021, and peaked at number one in several countries including the United States, the United Kingdom, Australia, and Canada.
+On July 21, 2022, she surprise-released her second EP, Guitar Songs, which consists of two tracks, "TV" and "The 30th".
+Her third studio album, Hit Me Hard and Soft, was released on May 17, 2024, and peaked at number two in the US.